Minimal isometric dilations and operator models for the polydisc: Sch ffer type minimal isometric dilation

-We start with a twisted version of Lemma 2.2 in \cite{Berc:Dou:Foi}.
+Now we present a twisted version of Lemma 2.2 in \cite{Berc:Dou:Foi}.
 This will be used in the proof of the main theorem.
 For the sake of completeness we give a proof here and it goes along with similar arguments as in the proof of Lemma 2.2 in \cite{Berc:Dou:Foi}.

 \begin{lem} Consider unitary operators $U,U_1,U_2$ and orthogonal projections $P,P_1$ and $P_2$ on Hilbert space $\mathcal{H}$.
-If $V_{U,P},V_{U_1,P_1}$ and $V_{U_2,P_2}$ on $H^2(\mathcal{H})$ are defined as $V_{U,P}=M_{P^{\perp}U^*+zPU^*}$, $V_{U_1,P_1}=M_{P_1^{\perp}U_1^*+zP_1U_1^*}$ and $V_{U_2,P_2}=M_{P_2^{\perp}U_2^*+zP_2U_2^*}$, then the following are equivalent: \begin{enumerate} \item[(i)] $ V_{U,P}=V_{U_1,P_1}V_{U_2,P_2} $, \item[(ii)] $U=U_1U_2 $ and $P=P_1+U_1^*P_2U_1$. \end{enumerate} \end{lem} \begin{proof} We prove only $(i)\implies (ii)$, the proof of $(ii) \implies (i)$ follows trivially.
+If $V_{U,P},V_{U_1,P_1}$ and $V_{U_2,P_2}$ on $H^2(\mathcal{H})$ are defined as $V_{U,P}=M_{P^{\perp}U^*+zPU^*}$, $V_{U_1,P_1}=M_{P_1^{\perp}U_1^*+zP_1U_1^*}$ and $V_{U_2,P_2}=M_{P_2^{\perp}U_2^*+zP_2U_2^*}$, then the following are equivalent: \begin{enumerate} \item[(i)] $ V_{U,P}=V_{U_1,P_1}V_{U_2,P_2} $, \item[(ii)] $U=U_2U_1 $ and $P=P_1+U_1^*P_2U_1$. \end{enumerate} \end{lem} \begin{proof} We prove only $(i)\implies (ii)$, the proof of $(ii) \implies (i)$ follows trivially.
 From $(i)$ we have $ V_{U,P}=V_{U_1,P_1}V_{U_2,P_2} $ and thus

 Hence we have \begin{enumerate} \item $P^{\perp}U^*=P_1^{\perp}U_1^*P_2^{\perp}U_2^*$ ; \item $PU^*=P_1U_1^*P_2^{\perp}U_2^*+P_1^{\perp}U_1^*P_2U_2^* $ ; \item $P_1U_1^*P_2U_2^*=0$. \end{enumerate} From $(2)$ and $(3)$ by substituting $P_i^{\perp}=I-P_i$, we obtain, From $(1)$ and $(3)$ by substituting $P_i^{\perp}=I-P_i$, we obtain,